 Working Papers

-The exchange-traded fund (ETF) market has become the most important development of the financial markets over the last decade.
-I show that the network of the ETF market — the linkages between ETFs based on portfolio weights — catalyzes the propagation of price dislocations, the gaps between prices and their fundamental values.
-Arbitrage trading induces price dislocations in connected ETFs, followed by strong responses in returns and subsequent reversals with a sizable effect of 4–6% per year.
-This is robust to controlling for arbitrage trading on its own mispricing and common factors.
-I reconfirm the effects with the Fed announcement of the Bond ETF purchase in March 2020.
-The findings suggest that arbitragers create externalities from trading.
-Finally, the ETF market works as a stabilizer for price dislocations, but induced returns can incur unexpected fluctuations.
+The exchange-traded fund (ETF) market has become the most important recent development in financial markets.
+I show that the ETF network — the linkages between ETFs based on portfolio weights — catalyzes the propagation of price dislocations, the gaps between prices and fundamental values.
+Arbitrage activity induces price dislocations in connected ETFs, followed by responses in returns and subsequent reversals with an effect of 3–7% per year.
+While own fund flows create price pressure, bundled flows from neighboring funds can exert stronger price pressure in the opposite direction.
+This channel partially explains how price dislocations naturally arise in the ETF market.

 Presentation: LSE, NSF/UChicago Annual Conference on Network Science and Economics, WFA 2021, SMU, Baruch College, Bank of England, NY Fed, Federal Reserve Board, Bank of Canada, PIMCO, BlackRock